Oriyo Timbo: Findings

-An Occupational Stratum containing microlithic tools and ceramics (less in numbers) were found below Lustrous Red Ware occupation(which is important ceramic of Post-Urban Phase of this arae) at this site.
-Gregory Possehl states that "Oriyo Timbo also produced some radio carbon dates for the micro lithic occupation (Rissman and Chitawala 1990) which indicate that this can be dated to the entire third millennium, possibly extending as far back in time as c.3700 BC." and hunting and gathering people of this area were there at the time when Lothal was occupied.
+Multiple strata at the site evinced two periods of occupation: an earlier period evidenced by microlithic tools and ceramics, and a later period characterized by Lustrous Red Ware (an important ceramic of the post-urban phase of this area).
+Gregory Possehl states that "Oriyo Timbo also produced some radio carbon dates for the micro lithic occupation (Rissman and Chitawala 1990) which indicate that this can be dated to the entire third millennium, possibly extending as far back in time as c.
+3700 BC" and hunter-gatherers were present in this area at the time when Lothal was occupied.